MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 | Calls.AccessMedia.All |Access media streams in a call as an app preview |Allows the app to get direct access to media streams in a call, without a signed-in user.|Yes|

 > [!IMPORTANT]
-> You cannot use the Media Access API to record or otherwise persist media content from calls or meetings that your application accesses or data derived from that media content record or recording.
+> You cannot use the Media Access API to record or otherwise persist media content from calls or meetings that your application accesses or derive data from that media content record or recording.
 You must first call the [`updateRecordingStatus` API](/graph/api/call-updaterecordingstatus) to indicate that recording has begun, and receive a success reply from that API.
-If your application begins recording any meeting or call, it must end the recording prior to calling the `updateRecordingStatus` API to indicate that the recording has ended.
+If your application begins recording any meeting or call, it must end the recording before calling the `updateRecordingStatus` API to indicate that the recording has ended.

 ### Application permissions for online meetings